Last Updated on 3 November, 2022 by Samuelsson

 In short, curve fitting means that what you observe in the markets may just be the result of pure randomness.
 In fact, most market action is completely random, and can’t be used to trade successfully.
 Only a small portion of all the data out there is “true” market behavior, that can be used to build successful trading strategies.

-So how do you discern between real market behaviour, and randomness in the market?
+So how do you discern between real market behavior, and randomness in the market?

 We’ll there are a couple of methods that try to address this issue, with varying results.
 According to us, the best thing you can do is to simply let your strategy sit for a while for validation.
 During that time, you record the trades it takes, and once you have enough trades to make a statistically significant observation, you see if the strategy holds up.